OpenLXP/openlxp-xms/README.md

 ## 4. Deployment
-1. Create the openlxp docker network
+1. Create the OpenLXP Docker network.
     Open a terminal and run the following command in the root directory of the project.
     ```
     docker network create openlxp
     ```

-2. Run the command below to deploy XMS from `docker-compose.yaml`
+2. Run the docker compose command below to deploy XMS with its resources.
     ```
     docker-compose up -d --build
     ```